-Private alcohol rehab varies depending on the facility, but it often starts from £3,000 or even lower.
+Private alcohol rehab varies depending on the facility, but it often starts from £3,000 per week or even lower.
+The price of treatment in low-cost rehab centres starts around £1700.
 The cost of alcohol dependence intervention depends on the following factors:

 - Type of programme